 ‘Don’t call my arguments bogus,’ Victoria snapped.

 (A bit later, when the judge discovers that Solomon and Lord are partners in life as well as in law…)

 ‘You two aren’t going to be playing footsie under the table, are you?’

 Solomon’s provocative remarks sometimes get him into trouble.
 But they add to the tension (and sometimes, the wit), and they are surprisingly effective at times.

 And that’s the thing about those sorts of remarks.
 They’re designed to get reactions from people, and they often do.
 But who knows where those reactions can lead…

-*NOTE: The title of this post is a line from Randy Darnell Jackson and Homer Banks’ Can’t You Find Another Way (of Doing It).
+*NOTE: The title of this post is a line from So They Say’s A Beautiful Reaction.